How to Use Composer on FastComet Shared Hosting (2022 Updated)

 First, let’s begin with the creation of our project:

 $ composer create-project Symfony/framework-standard-edition test_project

-Please replace “test_project” with the actual name of your project and keep in mind that the process will create a folder with the same name.
+Replace “test_project” with the actual name of your project, and keep in mind that the process will create a folder with the same name.

 Next, you will be asked for the database details your Symfony application should be using.
 If you are not familiar with the cPanel service and you have not a glimpse of how to create a database/username and a password, we got your back as we have a detailed tutorial on How to create a cPanel database.

 Creating the "app/config/parameters.yml" file Some parameters are missing.
 Please provide them. database_driver (pdo_mysql):